 An imbalance in gut bacteria means more metabolites are produced, which can raise cholesterol levels or harm our blood vessels.

-75% of our gut health survey respondents indicted a lack of energy.
+75% of our gut health survey respondents who had poor gut health indicted a lack of energy.
 Your gut helps absorb the nutrients from the foods you eat to fuel your energy and brain.

 31% of people from our skin health survey reported poor gut health impacting their skin health.
 Digestive problems in the gut can break down the protective antimicrobial barrier and impair its function, which can make our skin vulnerable to inflammation.